moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

-* Subscribe ID: Session unique identifer for a given SUBSCRIBE message.
+* SubscribeID: Session unique identifier for the subscription. `SubscribeID` MUST uniquely identify a subscription within a session and is used by subscribers and publishers to identify a given subscription.
+Subscribers generate the `SubscribeID` and MUST be copied by the publisher when responding to the subscription requests.

 * StartGroup: The Location of the requested group.
 StartGroup's Mode MUST NOT be None.